-Issue: Compliance-30 day rule, Actions Occurring to Others; Ruling Date: February 8, 2002; Ruling #2001-143; Agency: Department of Motor Vehicles; Outcome: Grievant out of compliance
+Issue: Compliance-30-day rule; Ruling date: March 13, 2002; Ruling #2001-142; Agency: Department of Motor Vehicles; Outcome: Out of compliance- grievant

 COMMONWEALTH of VIRGINIA Department of Employment Dispute Resolution

 COMPLIANCE RULING OF DIRECTOR

 In the matter of Department of Motor Vehicles

-EDR Ruling # 2001-143 February 8, 2002
+EDR Ruling # 2001-142 March 13, 2002

 ISSUE:

-Did the grievant initiate a grievance pertaining directly and personally to the grievant's own employment in a timely manner?
+Did the grievant initiate her grievance in a timely manner?
 RULING:

 No. The parties are advised that the grievance should be marked as concluded due to noncompliance and no further action is required.
 This Department's rulings on matters of compliance are final and nonappealable.
 EXPLANATION: The grievant is employed with a Department of Motor Vehicle (DMV) District Office.
 Prior to 1999, the grievant had been selected as a Motor Carrier Trainer and was responsible for curriculum development and for conducting training presentations.
-In 1999, the District Office designated certain employees as New Employee Trainers and Motor Carrier Trainers.
-In April or May 2001, the grievant was informed that she would no longer conduct Motor Carrier trainings, that the separate Motor Carrier training program would be eliminated, and that all future training would be combined and coordinated through the designated New Employee Trainers who were renamed "Technical Trainers."
-Also in early 2001, an agency-wide decision was made under DMV's Salary Administration Plan to grant Technical Trainers a five- percent increase in salary.
-The grievant was no longer designated as a Trainer, no longer performed formal presentations and training, and did not receive the pay increase. &lt;sup>1 See Va.
+In 1999, the District Office designated certain employees as New Employee Trainers/Technical Trainers.
+In April or May 2001, the grievant was informed that she would no longer conduct Motor Carrier training and that the separate Motor Carrier training program would be eliminated.
+All future training would be combined and coordinated through the designated Technical Trainers.
+Also in early 2001, an agencywide decision was made under DMV's Salary Administration Plan to grant Technical Trainers a five-percent increase in salary.
+The grievant was no longer designated as a trainer, no longer performed formal presentations and training, and did not receive the pay increase. &lt;sup>1 See Va.
 Code § 2.2-3003(G).